Polo de Ondegardo: Second term as in Cusco

 In 1571 Polo wrote the Relación de los fundamentos acerca del notable daño que resulta de no guardar a los indios sus fueros (Account of the basic principles regarding the notable harm that results from not preserving the Indians’ laws for them).
 He then joined the government team of the viceroy Francisco de Toledo, during his visit to the province of Cuzco, and again assumed the office of corregidor in Cusco.

 The king of Spain was worried about the fact that the killing of the last Inca by Pizarro could be interpreted as a violation the European tradition of the divine right of kings, and that this might in turn endanger the legitimate right for the king to rule on the Tawantinsuyu.
 For this reason he had appointed Francisco de Toledo as viceroy in 1569 and charged him (among other tasks) with producing the proof that the Incas were tyrants, conquered their territories by subjugation of the local people and were not legitimate rulers.
 In turn the viceroy ordered the contemporary chroniclers Cristobal de Molina and particularly Pedro Sarmiento de Gamboa to provide such proof.
-Polo knew both an cooperated with them.
+Polo knew both and cooperated with them.

 In January 1572 Sarmiento de Gamboa asked Polo for a testimonial statement in the survey on the history and genealogy of the Incas for Sarmiento's Historia de los Incas (History of the Incas).
 Sarmiento had his book read in front of the kurakas form the royal panakas and a distinguished group of Spaniards in Cuzco in order to have a formal verification of his history which described the Incas as tyrants.
 Those present were asked to sign the manuscript.